UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/weekly_logs/individual_logs/Mahir_log.md

 ## Goals for next cycle
 * Finish up the Peer review UI and logic
-* work on smallee but important tasks
+* work on smaller but important tasks
-* Work on group activites and reviews
+* Work on group activities and reviews